-Looking in the midst of tragedy?
+Looking for a ray of light in the midst of tragedy?
 Watch the helpers.

 Many years ago, on 9/11, a group of people illustrated heart-opening generosity in a way that caught my attention. t’s a true story; you can look it up.
 The details vary from source to source, but this is an experience that changed lives.

 On September 11, 2001 Delta Flight 15 was over the North Atlantic, en route from London’s Gatwick Airport to Cincinnati, Ohio, when flight attendant Joyce Hanson was ordered to the cockpit immediately.
 The stern-faced captain handed her a message from Atlanta that simply said, “All airways over the Continental US are closed.
 Land ASAP at the nearest airport, advise your destination.”

 “After I closed U.S. airspace, I realized that we’ve got these planes coming in from Europe and Asia and I then called David [Collenette, Canadian Transport Minister] and I said ‘Hey David, we need your help,'” Mineta said, asking Collenete if Canada could take the incoming planes.